nam24/portfolio-manager/README.md

 Manage investments portfolio

-The source pdf (cas.pdf) with password 'abcdefgh12' should be saved in the 'Files' folder.
+The source pdf (cas.pdf/ filename) with password 'abcdefgh12' should be saved in the 'Files' folder.
 Processed csv files will be saved in the same location.

 python3 main.py